Parcks/parcks.github.io/_posts/2017-03-10-reading-the-installation-file.md

 Another possibility is the detection of a `Plugin`.
 A `Plugin` is parsed by - surprisingly - the [`PluginParser`](https://github.com/Parcks/core/blob/master/src/domain/parse/plugin_parser.py#L28).
 If the `Plugin` definition contains commands, then the `ShellParser` is used to create a `Shell` object and this object is afterwards linked to the `Plugin`.

 However, if there are no commands specified but an url is available, then the `Plugin` is still considered as valid.
 The `PluginParser` will simply create the `Plugin` object, but the url will be probed when installing the `Package`.
-Thereby a `Plugin` definition without an url an without commands is considered as invalid and an exception will be thrown.
+Thereby a `Plugin` definition without an url and without commands is considered as invalid and an exception will be thrown.

 ### Wrapping up
 When all the parsing ran successfully, the following structure is created: